The Gut and Brain Connection

 Omega 3

-Food like Salmon, Flaxseeds, and Walnuts have been shown to lower cholesterol and high blood pressure and increase the gut microbiome’s diversity.
+Foods like salmon, flaxseeds, and walnuts have been shown to lower cholesterol and high blood pressure and increase the gut microbiome’s diversity.
 (5) They also calm, increase memory and cognitive function, and reduce sugar cravings

 Vitamin D

 Lack of this vitamin causes depression, as well as inflammatory bowel disease.
-Here are some food with vitamin D
+Here are some foods with vitamin D

 - Fortified Milk,